inaimathi/langnostic/drafts/tomb-and-more-cl-vote.md

 ...
 ```

 It looks like `sha256` is good enough for most of the `ECB` capable ciphers in `ironclad`, but `threefish512` and `threefish1024` need larger keys than it provides, so we use other approaches when using those ciphers.
+I don't want to make it too easy to use weaker ciphers, so I don't bother using hashes that result in keys smaller than `sha256`.

 ```
 ...